 The European Union’s new General Data Protection Regulation, which aims to protect the privacy of EU citizens, also has extra-territorial application, meaning that it will have serious implications for most of the world, including New Zealand.

-Effective from 25 May 2018, the GDPR applies (amongst others) to businesses present in the EU, and to any business outside the EU that offers goods or services to people who are in the EU, e.g. through its website.
+Effective from 25 May 2018, the GDPR applies to businesses present in the EU and to any business outside the EU that offers goods or services to people who are in the EU, for example, through a website.
+There are potentially huge fines for businesses that don't comply with the regulation.

 Marketing consultancy and TIA member Tomahawk has written an article on GDPR - what it is and what to do about it.
 They say the biggest misconception about GDPR is that you only need to be compliant if you run a business out of one of the EU member states.
 It actually applies to any business that does one of the following: